banlyslash/windsurf-playbook/docs/stuff-you-should-know.md

 - **Model Selection** is crucial!
 Using an expensive model can quickly drain your credits, so choose wisely!
 - You can **Drag and Drop** to @-mention a file or folder!
 Typing mentions can be finicky at times, so this feature will save you some trouble.
 - **Local Indexing** for a new workspace can lead to initial slowness, as Windsurf requires approximately 5 to 10 minutes to index the entire codebase before you can fully utilize its features.
+- **Switching models** can cause context loss!
+The new model won't inherit the full conversation history or context from the previous one, so you may need to restate key information.

 ## Test Your Knowledge